dsajdak/ccr-examples/containers/2_ApplicationSpecific/AlphaFold-3/SLURM_GRACE_HOPPER_EXAMPLE.md

 > Done running 1 fold jobs.
 > ```

-Note from the about output the location of the AlphaFold run output files
+Note from the above output the location of the AlphaFold run output files

 ```
 ls -l ./af_output/2PV7